FRUIT-EATING - ITS BENEFITS AND PROBLEMS

 Also, the seeds of some fruits are slightly toxic, such as seeds of apples, peaches, pears, strawberries, blueberries and others.
 This may also tire the body somewhat when eaten regularly.
 Eating very cold foods, such as fruit kept in a refrigerator, is even worse.
 The body literally has to warm up the food, which may also tire it somewhat.

-14. Fruit is rich in potassium, but it appears from hair mineral analysis research to be a toxic form of potassium.
+14. Fruit is rich in potassium, but a lot of it is a toxic form of potassium.
 I say this because people who eat a lot of fruit, when placed on a nutritional balancing program, often begin to eliminate a biounavailable form of potassium.
 When it is gone, the person often begins to feel much better.

 15. Cleanliness can be a problem with some fruit.
 Fruit may be picked by hand by workers whose cleanliness is not always the best.
 The surface of the fruit always contains bacteria, viruses and other micro-organisms.
 If it is not washed thoroughly, eating it can cause hepatitis, parasites and other subtle infections.